jelenakhlr/teaching/summer23/readme.md

 Jelena Köhler, @jelenakhlr

 ## Description
 This repository contains a collection of Python scripts for plotting functions.
-These scripts are designed to assist students in [Course Name] with visualizing mathematical functions.
+These scripts are designed to assist students in Exp2 with visualizing mathematical functions.
+Specifically, it uses the functions from exercise 10.3 of the Exp2 course at KIT in summer 2023.

 ## Instructions